naughtonium/laravel-dark-sky/README.md

 ```

 #### Helpers
 The following are shorthand helpers to add readability equal to using includes() with only one parameter.
-Note: only one may be used per query
+Note: only one may be used per query and only temperature specific data is returned
 ```php
 ->currently()
 ->minutely()